MACD – 5 Profitable Trading Strategies

 The basic idea behind combining these two tools is to match crossovers.
-In other words, if one of the indicators has a cross, we wait for a cross in the same direction by the other one.
+In other words, if one of the indicators has a cross, we wait for a cross in the same direction by the other indicator.
 If this happens, we buy or sell the equity and hold our position until the moving average convergence divergence gives us signal to close the position.
-The below image illustrates this strategy:

 #2 - MACD + Money Flow Index

 Next up, the money flow index (MFI).
 The money flow index is another oscillator, but this oscillator focuses on both price and volume.
 The MFI will generate less buy and sell signals compared to other oscillators, because the money flow index requires both price movement and surges in volume to produce extreme readings.